oracle-livelabs/apex/apex-professional-hol14/import-export-theme.md

 In this lab, you applied a new theme style and created a custom "Hero" plug-in as a template component, enhancing the appearance and interactivity of your Oracle APEX application.
 Testing the application confirmed that the component integrated smoothly, giving you experience designing and deploying custom UI components.
 You may now proceed to the next lab.

-## What's Next

-In the upcoming practical session, you will build a new application called Expense Tracker.
-Throughout this workshop, you will gain proficiency in establishing a multi-level approval management system.
-Specifically, you will learn to create task definitions and a Unified Task List page.
-Additionally, you will incorporate various events into your task definitions, such as delegating the request, requesting information, and managing expiration.
-Furthermore, you will learn to create email templates, set up Oracle APEX account users, and utilize SQL scripts.

 ## Acknowledgements

 - **Author** - Roopesh Thokala, Senior Product Manager; Ankita Beri, Product Manager
 - **Last Updated By/Date** - Ankita Beri, Product Manager, October 2024